xdpiqbx/xdpiqbx/README.md

-### Hi there 👋 my name's Artem
+### Hi there 👋

-I am a former law enforcement officer and former military.
+I have completed Fullstack Developer (10 months) and Java Developer (10 months) courses in the last 3 years.
+I have been successfully using my programming skills in my previous position over the last 2 years.

-Now I am switching my life and I want to become a programmer.
+After over 17 years of service in law enforcement agencies and military formations, now I want to change my profession and become a full-time programmer.

 ---

-A long time ago I dabbled in `HTML` and `CSS`, with a bit of Javascript.

-Back in 2011, I got acquainted with `C++` and learned it at a basic level.
-At the time it seemed too complicated to me.

-I decided to study something simpler and my choice fell on `PHP`.
-While learning `PHP`, I got even better acquainted with `HTML`, `CSS`, `JS` and `JQuery` additionally studied `SQL`.

-At the same time, I had a main job and I didn't spend enough time on programming.

-After the police, I joined the [military service under a contract](https://do.gov.ua/en/main-page/).
-Then another year in the [French Foreign Legion (2REP, Calvi)](http://foreignlegion.info/units/2nd-foreign-parachute-regiment/).
-More than three years in the [State Bureau of Investigation](https://dbr.gov.ua/en/).

----

 ### WEB

+Fullstack Developer course

-However, since June 2020, I have started to pay much more attention to learning programming.
+Since June 2020, I have started to pay much more attention to learning programming.
 I completed a long and very interesting **Full Stack Developer** course.
 During the course, I significantly improved my knowledge in `HTML`, `CSS`, `Bootstrap`, `JS`.
-Studied and can use: `ReactJS`, `Redux`, `Node.js` (`NPM`), `MongoDB`, `Express.js`, `WEBPACK`, `Handlebars`. (course ends in April 2021)
+Studied and can use: `ReactJS`, `Redux`, `Node.js` (`NPM`), `MongoDB`, `Express.js`, `WEBPACK`, `Handlebars`.

-I wrote a few Telegram bots for work:
+I wrote a two Telegram bots for work:

-- this bot reminded of colleagues' birthdays: [repo](https://github.com/xdpiqbx/date-remainder-sf-production)
+- This bot reminded of colleagues' birthdays: [repo](https://github.com/xdpiqbx/date-remainder-sf-production)
-- this bot helped keep track of vehicles in the unit and kept a history of each vehicle's refueling, including refueling receipts: [repo](https://github.com/xdpiqbx/sbi_refuel_bot)
+- This bot helped keep track of who owned the vehicles in the unit and kept each vehicle’s fuel history, including fuel receipts.: [repo](https://github.com/xdpiqbx/sbi_refuel_bot)

-And I wanted to write a web interface on React.js for refueling bot... but the war started.
-We had a lot of work trips, and there was simply no time for anything.

-Also, the fuel accounting system has changed at work and the need to scale the bot has disappeared.

 ---